Victorian Greenhouse; Top Victorian Greenhouses

-A Victorian greenhouse in your garden and home adds a feel of the old country style, a touch of glamour if you will.
-As they were a symbol of status, these greenhouses were soon found in many a traditional Victorian-era garden.
-And today, modernized versions of these styles of greenhouses can be found in many a type of garden all over the world.
+A Victorian greenhouse in your garden and home adds a historic beauty of the old country style, a touch of glamour if you will.
+As they were a symbol and sign of status, these luxurious greenhouses were soon found in many traditional Victorian-era gardens.
+And today, modernized versions of these styles of greenhouses can be found in many a type of gardens all over the world.

 But What Is A Victorian Greenhouse Exactly?

-A Victorian greenhouse has some core design attributes
+A Victorian greenhouse design has some core design attributes

 Steep roof: A steep roof at an angle of 45 degrees helps with the transmission of light and more importantly, gives the greenhouse that extra bit of height.
 Specimen plants such as peach trees or banana plants love the additional room both for physical and environmental reasons.
 The greater height allows for supplemental air inside the space, thus resulting in a more natural and stable atmosphere within the greenhouse.

 Period features: As expected, a Victorian greenhouse has period features.
 For example, some have cast aluminum spandrels at both the eaves and the ridge.
 These add both strength and style and give that high-class effect to your garden.

 Glass panels: Traditionally, a Victorian greenhouse may have had narrower glass panels than the now-standard 2ft wide panels.
 However, the modern grower knows that abundant light transmission is more desirable.
 So, most of the Victorian greenhouses today have narrow glazing on the gable ends (for that classic Victorian era look) and broader 3ft wide panels along the length for better-growing conditions.

 Built to last: Victorian greenhouses are built to be strong and permanent, and to resist high winds and snowfall all year round.

 Stunning design: They are beautiful and are a classic addition to any space while combining style and function.

 Extra height: The extra height from the steep roof is extremely useful for most plants and home growers.